 - Not currently in bankruptcy

-If your application is approved, they will notify you by email within 2-4 weeks.
+If your application is approved, they will notify you by email within 2 weeks.
 Your new card and PIN are mailed to you separately via Canada Post.
-The PIN you receive is unique and cannot be changed.

 The entire process can take up to 3 weeks, so if you are thinking of using the card on a planned vacation, make sure to apply well ahead of time.
 If you have questions about your application, you can call them toll-free at 1-888-281-7793.

 Is The Home Trust Preferred Visa For You?